silversub/terraform/provider/internet-services-resources.md

 ## `ibm_cis_rate_limit`
 {: #rate-limit}

-Create, update, or delete custom rate limits for an IBM Cloud Internet Services domain.
+Create, update, or delete custom rate limits for an {{site.data.keyword.cis_full_notm}} domain.
 For more information, about rate limits, see [Rate limiting](/docs/cis?topic=cis-cis-rate-limiting).
 {: shortdesc}

-Rate limiting rule can only be created when you have the enterprise plan for IBM Cloud Internet Services.
+Rate limiting rule can only be created when you have the enterprise plan for {{site.data.keyword.cis_full_notm}}.
 {: note}

 ### Sample IBM Cloud Provider plug-in for Terraform code
 {: #rate-limit-sample}

-The following example shows how you can add a rate limit to an IBM Cloud Internet Services domain.
+The following example shows how you can add a rate limit to an {{site.data.keyword.cis_full_notm}} domain.

 ```
 resource "ibm_cis_rate_limit" "ratelimit" {